 Complications of Bedsores

 The Mayo Clinic explains that in addition to the obvious complications of bedsores listed above, including severe pain, other risks include cellulitis (which is an infection of the skin and connective tissues); bone and joint infections; cancer; and sepsis.
 In some cases, bedsores can precipitate death.
+Proper wound care practices are vital to reverse the negative health implications of bedsores and prevent further damage.

 Liability for Bedsores